HarveyHunt/howm/README.md

 0:2:5:0:0
 ```

-Below is an example of a script that parses thes output of howm (when debugging is disabled) and sends it to dzen2:
+Below is an example of a script that parses this output of howm (when debugging is disabled) and sends it to dzen2:

 ```
 #!/bin/bash